 All students must complete the work schedule and submit to the program by Friday of the first week.
 See the Work Schedule section.
 Please notify site preceptor immediately of any personal safety concerns that may arise while on-site.
 Additionally, please contact course coordinator immediately with any issues or concerns.
-Refer to Pace University safety and security guidelines for safe travel tips to and from clinical sites, which includes instructions to download the Pace Safety App and to sign up for Emergency Alerts.
+Refer to Pace University safety and security guidelines posted on Security and Emergency Management for safe travel tips to and from clinical sites, which includes instructions to download the Pace Safety App and to sign up for Emergency Alerts.